bok1c4/Books/Operating-Systems/notes/os-three-pieces/Operating-Systems-3-Easy-Steps.md

 Round robin fixes key Responsibility for scheduler.

+**We care about the response-time because for example if we are in the terminal and we type ls for example that process is scheduled on the processor and if we use STCF, we need first to wait for some other process to execute instead of our current one.**

 ##### Crux: How can we build a scheduler that is sensitive to response time

 Round robin runs jobs in **time-slice** way (sometimes called **scheduling quantum**).